-- SON2021 SST cold anomalies increased compared to ASO2021 in the equatorial central and eastern Pacific; the equatorial Atlantic and N Pacific Ocean remained on the warm side (slide 4).
-In general, the large-scale distribution of SST anomalies were predicted well (slide 10); - The large scale distribution of dry, wet, and dry precipitation anomalies respectively in the equatorial western Indian Ocean, the eastern Indian Ocean the Maritime Continent, and the equatorial western and central Pacific Ocean were predicted well in the initialized CFSv2 forecasts and other MME models (slides 11, 35, 36, 38 & 39). - The initialized CFSv2 forecasts predicted most of observed 200mb height anomalies globally, except for the low (high) 200mb height anomalies in the region of Bering Strait and Alaska (central Canada); the forecasts also missed the large warm temperature anomalies over northern Canada; while the reconstructed z200mb and T2m seasonal mean had a better improved correlation skill (slides 12, 13, 15, &16). - T2m anomalies over the US were well predicted by the CPC seasonal outlook (slide 7). - The Oct.
-2021 monthly mean forecasts with the shortest leads predicted well the large warm temperature anomalies in Canada (slide 32).
+- SST cold anomalies continued in the equatorial central and eastern Pacific (La Nina conditions); the equatorial Atlantic and N Pacific Ocean remained on the warm side (slide 4).
+In general, the large-scale distribution of SST anomalies was predicted well (slide 10); - The large scale distribution of dry, wet, and dry precipitation anomalies in the equatorial western Indian Ocean, the eastern Indian Ocean the Maritime Continent, and the equatorial western central Pacific Ocean respectively was predicted well in the initialized CFSv2 and other MME models (slides 11, 35, 36, 38 & 39). - The initialized CFSv2 forecasts predicted well the observed 200mb height anomalies globally leading to a reasonable prediction in the large-scale distribution of temperature anomalies.
+The negative (positive) height anomalies over the Alaska and western Canada (eastern Canada and the US) were predicted well and resulted in skillful prediction of temperature anomalies over these regions (slides 12, 13, 15, &16). - Warm T2m anomalies over the US were well predicted by the CPC seasonal outlook that generally rely on MME forecasts (slide 7). - The initialized CFSv2 forecasts predicted the most of dry precipitation anomalies over the Southern US and wet anomalies over northern California (slide 14); the monthly mean forecasts with the shortest leads did not provide additional skills (slide 30, 31).